lulf/watchful/README.md

 ## Features

 * Basic UI with menus using [`embedded-graphics`](https://crates.io/crates/embedded-graphics).
-* Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect to perform firmware updates.
 * Automatically synchronizes time with using BLE standard Current Time Service.
 * Rollback to previous firmware if reset or crashing before new firmware is validated in watch UI.
 * Compatible with existing InfiniTime bootloader.

+Some features that has been removed after recent switch to mcuboot, but will be added again soon:

+* Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect to perform firmware updates.

 ## Getting started